semaphoreci/semaphore/docs/docs/using-semaphore/org-preflight.md

 ## How to set up pre-flight checks {#add}

-To access the organization pre-flight checks, follow these steps:
+To access the organization's pre-flight checks, follow these steps:

 1. Open the [organization settings](./organizations#org-settings)
 2. Select **Initialization jobs**